aiden2480/binary-puzzle/README.md

 An executable file is automatically created on each push, though it doesn't have colorama support enabled.

 ## :memo: Future features
-- [ ] Function that checks if the puzzle is correct when all cells are filled in
 - [ ] If the grid is still incomplete after passing the three tests, randomly guess cells until correct
-- [ ] Add opengraph tags for discord embeds
 - [ ] Reset grid to template button
 - [ ] Add a licence
 - [ ] Make it so the code can't physically solve the puzzle incorrectly